-You never know when an allergic reaction can strike, and this Singapore dad had the shock of his life, when his son exhibited life-threatening symptoms after dinner last night.
+You never know when an allergic reaction can strike, and this Singapore dad had the shock of his life when his son exhibited life-threatening symptoms after dinner recently.

 He elaborates, “During dinner, Braxton had some soba noodles and oranges.
 Shortly after, his lips and eyes turn reddish, and tummy began to bloat.”

-Then things started turning ugly, “My wife thought its due to earlier medication as he was sick for past few days.
-However things turned complicated.
+Then things started turning ugly, “My wife thought it’s due to earlier medication as he was sick for the past few days.
+However, things turned complicated.
 He started to cough (wheezing sound) and developed difficulty breathing.”

-“Dr Lai Yirong of Physicians Practice Family Medical Centre at United Sq overheard Brax’s unusual coughing sound and dashed out of her room to assess his condition.”
+“Dr Lai Yirong of Physicians Practice Family Medical Centre at United Square overheard Brax’s unusual coughing sound and dashed out of her room to assess his condition.”

 “His airway had swelled and was cutting off his air supply.
 It was between life and death.”

 The doctor was quick to respond to the situation, “She quickly carried out treatment on Brax but he was totally unresponsive and in the state of sleep.
 “Keep him awake!
 Don’t let him sleep!”
 Dr Lai told my wife.”